-Don’t hide that you could not fulfill fully what you committed to do on your projects.
-If you backers will find out themselves about that, they will get angry.
+Don’t hide that you could not fulfill what you’ve committed to do on your projects.
+If your backers will find out themselves about that, they will get angry.
 And for good reasons.
-Inform them as early as you possibly can about you failure to deliver.
+Inform them as early as you possibly can about your failure to deliver.
 Tell them the truth.
 It is the only way out of the situation.

 Open the possibility of getting a refund.
 If you backers can’t accept the lack of promised features, let them take their money and go.
 It is the only acceptable way of dealing with the most dissatisfied customers.
 The only way to prove you accept your responsibility.

 This thing will strain your reputation.
 It is difficult and shameful, but there is still hope.
 If your products will turn out to be good, there is a very good chance you will be forgiven for your mistakes.
 What people were expecting when backing you was a good final product, so double your effort on making it good!

 You think you can stop informing your backers about your project only because the crowdfunding campaign has ended?
 You’re wrong!
 You need to keep them engaged all the way until the moment you release product.
 We hope you took a liking into writing those updates because you will have to write them regularly.
 Once a month seems about right.